Associations¶

 Pass the model class name literally, not a pluralised version.
 The

-method should return an ORM instance ready for (optional)
+posts method should return an ORM instance ready for (optional)

 further filtering.